davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 presents a rare opportunity to sample the mantle lithosphere directly beneath a region of long-lived subduction accretion.
-The complex Late Cretaceous and Neogene tectonic processes that built the present Coast Ranges suggest several possible scenarios for the origin of the underlying  mantle lithosphere.
-When restored for Neogene dextral offset, the position of of Crystal Knob suggests that its upper mantle underpinnings may have originated as asthenospheric mantle upwelling into the Pacific-Farallon slab window [@Wilson2005].
+The complex Late Cretaceous and Neogene tectonic processes that built the present Coast Ranges suggest several possible sources for the underlying mantle lithosphere.
+When restored for Neogene dextral offset, the position of of Crystal Knob suggests that its upper mantle underpinnings may have been emplaced as asthenospheric mantle upwelling into the Pacific-Farallon slab window [@Wilson2005].
 Other workers [e.g. @Pikser2012] propose a shallowly-dipping stalled slab beneath the Coast Ranges from the latest phase of subduction in the Neogene.
-We propose a third model, in which mantle lithosphere was underplated during Given its position near the edge of the continent, this pre-existing lithospheric mantle would have experienced a thermal pulse due to ridge subduction in the Neogene [@Wilson2005].
+We propose a third model, in which mantle lithosphere was underplated during the Cretaceous during extensional collapse after flat-slab subduction [@Luffi2009; @Chapman2012].
+Given its position near the edge of the continent, this underplated lithospheric mantle would have experienced a thermal pulse due to ridge subduction in the Neogene [@Wilson2005].

 In this contribution, we present new petrologic, geochemical, and thermobarometric data on mantle xenoliths hosted in the Pleistocene Crystal